 - In Paphos, apartment prices rose by a robust 5.3%, while house prices fell 2%.

 - In Famagusta, apartment and house prices rose by 4.9% and 4.4%, respectively.

 During the first half of 2019, property sales in Cyprus rose by 24.4% to 5,560 units from a year earlier, following annual rises of 5.8% in 2018, 23.7% in 2017, 42.6% in 2016, 9.4% in 2015 and 20.2% in 2014, based on figures from the Department of Lands & Surveys.

-Likewise, the number of dwelling permits soared 23.5% y-o-y to 2,333 units during the first five months of 2018, according to the Statistical Service of Cyprus.
+Likewise, the number of dwelling permits soared 38.4% y-o-y to 2,481 units during the first four months of 2019, according to the Statistical Service of Cyprus.

 The Cyprus real estate market has historically been divided into the major urban centres of Nicosia, Limassol and Larnaca (primarily driven by local demand); and the seaside resort areas of Paphos and Famagusta, which are mostly driven by foreign demand.
 The economic decline of recent years affected both areas.

 Foreigners can buy one home in Cyprus, and are entitled to hold land freehold, but there is a maximum limit on land ownership of 3 donums (4,014 sq. m.).

 Rental returns in Cyprus are moderate, but property is inexpensive